rusefi/rusefi_documentation/GDI-status.md

+## FAQ

+# Q: What are key differences between port and GDI?

+# A: high voltage control of injectors, high pressure pump control logic and target fuel pressure control logic.

 # GDI Status

 TL,DR: we had car [starting/idling - Video](https://youtu.be/JB2RnAJJSOk) using a [plywood board - Forum](https://rusefi.com/forum/download/file.php?id=6429) we have postponed GDI progress until funding or qualified contributor joins the game.